One of the funniest truths about travel is that some of the strangest places in the world are right down the road from some of the most quotidian.

 The other side of accusations that the Dhammakaya Movement has contributed to the commercialization of Buddhism is that its activities have allowed Buddhism to affect the world in more tangible ways.
 The global success of Dhammakaya Meditation notwithstanding, the Dhammakaya Foundation has contributed to decline in smoking and drinking by Thai people through a variety of public outreach programs, which earned the organization commendation from the World Health Organization in 2004.

 Additionally, the temple has used its resources to aid smaller temples in Southern Thailand, where Muslim insurgencies often threaten the existence of Buddhist communities.
 It also transmits its teaching to more than 18 countries around the world, 24 hours per day, thanks to a state-of-the-art satellite network.

 How to Visit Wat Phra Dhammakaya

 Wat Phra Dhammakaya is located about an hour north of central Bangkok by private car or taxi.
-Given Bangkok taxi drivers' penchant for charging flat fees instead of obeying the law and using their meters, it's unlikely that you will enjoy the metered rate of travel here, and will instead have to bargain your way to a price—I imagine that price will be no less than 500 THB roundtrip, unless you are Thai or speak the language convincingly.
+Given Bangkok taxi drivers' penchant for charging flat fees instead of obeying the law and using their meters, it's unlikely that you will enjoy the metered rate of travel here, and will instead have to bargain your way to a price—that price will be no less than 500 THB roundtrip, unless you are Thai or speak the language convincingly.